 The total cable length of max.
 200 m (all devices incl. the internal ECL 485 communication bus) should not be exceeded.
-Cable lengths of more than 200 m may cause noise sensibility (EMC).

 In a system with MASTER / SLAVE controllers, only one MASTER controller with address 15 is allowed.

 If by mistake more MASTER controllers are present in an ECL 485 communication bus system, decide which controller is to be MASTER.
 Change the address in the remaining controllers.
 However, the system will operate but not be stable with more than one MASTER controller.